uo-datasci-specialization/c1-intro_data_sci/README.md

 # Student Learning Objectives
 By the end of this course, students should be able to:

-* Understand the R package ecosystem (how to find them, install, load, and learn what they do)
+* Understand the R package ecosystem (how to find, install, load, and learn about them)
 * Read "flat" (i.e., rectangular) datasets into R
 * Perform basic data wrangling and transformations in R, using the tidyverse
 	+ Leverage appropriate functions for introductory data science tasks (pipeline)
 	+ "clean up" the dataset using scripts and reproducible workflows
 * Use version control with R via Git through RStudio Projects
-* Use R Markdown to create reproducible dynamic reports
+* Use R Markdown to create reproducible dynamic reports, including APA manuscripts
 * Understand and create different types of data visualizations

 # Course Reading List And Other Resources